Susan Nakawuki: Nakawuki cheating on her husband

 On 30 June 2006, Nakawuki was accused of cheating on her husband with her male colleagues during the FDC retreat that happened at the ranch on Lake hotel, kigo.
 On 1 July 2006, Nakawuki held a press conference together with her husband at resort beach hotel in Entebbe where she informed the people at the press conference that she only went to watch a World Cup match between Germany and Brazil in the room of two male colleagues.
 Her husband also mentioned that he had always trusted his wife for being faithful and also that he visited the retreat site in the evenings to check on Nakawuki.

 Emmanuel Matovu was married to another wife before meeting Nakawuki

-In 2007, After Nakawuki introducing Emmanuel Matthew Matovu to her, details about Emmanuel Matovu emerged that he was still married to Maureen Namawejje as the two had gotten married on the 13 December 2003 at Namirembe Diocese and their marriage certificate was signed by Bishop Balagadde Sekadde.
+In 2007, After Nakawuki introducing Emmanuel Matthew Matovu to her parents, details about Emmanuel Matovu emerged that he was still married to Maureen Namawejje as the two had gotten married on the 13 December 2003 at Namirembe Diocese and their marriage certificate was signed by Bishop Balagadde Sekadde.
 Matovu claimed that Maureen left him in 2005 due to her suspecting that he was adulterous.
 Emmanuel and Maureen gave birth to a son and that she had denied granting Emmanuel's divorce request because he had not yet given her a written commitment from Matovu that he would take care of her son.